 East African Student Association (EASA)

-We are a coalition of students that are a part of the African diaspora coming together to "Unite the East" on our campus.
-The East African Student Association was created to create a cultural space for Black students who identify as East African, but is an open space for all.
+The East African Student Association was created to create a cultural space for students who identify as East African, but is an open space for all.

 National Society of Black Engineers (NSBE)